 CREST Awards are individually assessed to make sure we maintain the standard expected from the award across the UK.

-On this page we describe the CREST assessment process in general and the differences in the process for each of the levels (Bronze, Silver and Gold).
+On this page we describe the CREST assessment process in general and the differences in the process for each of the levels (Discovery, Bronze, Silver and Gold).

-CREST projects are assessed once students have completed their project work and have filled in their profile forms.
+CREST projects are assessed once students have completed their project work and have filled in their passport, workbook or profiles.

 If you have specific questions about the assessment process, please contact your CREST Local Coordinator who will be able to advise you further.

-Profile forms are available at each award level and are sent out to students following registration with the CREST Local Coordinator.
+All CREST forms are sent out to students following registration with the CREST Local Coordinator.

 2. Assessment process

-Initial assessment is carried out by the supervising teacher who, once satisfied that the student has put in the necessary time and reached a suitable standard, will contact the CREST Local Coordinator to assess the project and sign off the profile forms to complete the award.
+Initial assessment is carried out by the supervising teacher who, once satisfied that the student has put in the necessary time and reached a suitable standard, will contact the CREST Local Coordinator to assess the project and sign off the workbook or profile to complete the award.

 During the assessment, students may be asked to present their work to the CREST Local Coordinator /project mentor, either by producing a poster or giving a talk.
-They should be able to demonstrate that they have worked through the processes outlined in the profile form.
+They should be able to demonstrate that they have worked through the processes outlined in the workbook or profile.

-Students should be able to explain what they did and why, have presented their data in an appropriate way and drawn logical conclusions.
+Students should be able to explain what they did and why, that they have presented their data in an appropriate way and they they have drawn logical conclusions.
 They should understand how their results fit in with their background knowledge and research.
 Projects with an industrial mentor should explore the wider applications of the project work.

 The project can be assessed internally, by another teacher from your school.
 Your CREST Local Coordinator can help you with the assessment, particularly if you are new to CREST.

-Students should have completed their Bronze profile form and may have written a short report or given a presentation of their work.
+For Discovery Awards, students should have completed their Discovery passport.
+For Bronze Awards, students should have completed a Bronze workbook or profile and may have written a short report or given a presentation of their work.